Skip content?

 of adults in our Annual Treatment and Support Survey, (equivalent to approximately 6.8 million GB adults) were classified as experiencing any level of gambling problems (PGSI 1+).

-Here are some of the ways our research is driving meaningful change in how gambling harms are understood and addressed in Great Britain:
+Here are some of the ways this research drove meaningful change in how gambling harms are understood and addressed in Great Britain.

 Challenging stigma

-Our research has demonstrated that stigma is the main barrier preventing people experiencing gambling harms from accessing support.
-We’ve developed the stigma language guide to make sure that researchers and stakeholders understand how stigma can make harms worse.
+Through research, it demonstrated that stigma is the main barrier preventing people experiencing gambling harms from accessing support.
+The stigma language guide was developed to make sure that researchers and stakeholders understand how stigma can make harms worse.

 Learn about gambling stigma